UC-JARRD/group-project/src/iFireTrackerAuth/README.md

 # `Fire Predictions in Christchurch` Group Project for DATA472 course at the University of Canterbury

-## The pipeline how to deploy web server environment and web application into Amazon Cloud (AWS) is below
+## The deployment pipeline of auth server environment and authorization application into Amazon Cloud (AWS)

 ### 1. Clone this repository into your folder on local machine